MGreif/PCILeech_DMA_Proxy/README.md

 ### ProxyLoader

 Sometimes you need to have the DLL injected at the very beginning.
-You can do this yourself by starting the target process as suspended and injecting your DLL yourself.
+You can do this yourself by starting the target process as suspended and injecting te DLL yourself.
 But I wanted a [ProxyChains](https://github.com/haad/proxychains) like user experience for it so I decided to write a generic one.
 Currently it uses `CreateRemoteThreadEx` to remote execute and `LoadLibraryA` to load the module.
-But it also contains logic for thread hijacking (did not work on my machine due to CFG).
+But it also contains logic for thread hijacking (did not work on my machine due to Control Flow Guard (CFG)).

 #### Usage: